 |Blender (Animation Software)||30 Seconds|

 Note: Again, these results totally depend on the processor on your computer along with the RAM size and its frequency.
-If you are have a lot of load on your storage device and numerous software enabled as startup processes, the time will surely decrease.
+If you have a lot of load on your storage device and numerous software enabled as startup processes, the time will surely decrease.

 To be honest, Adata Ultimate SU720 is one of the cheapest SATA SSDs out there.
 But, still, it doesn’t compromise with the features and speed that much.
 You can easily buy this SSD from its official website, BestBuy, Amazon, NewEgg, and most of the other online selling platforms.
-The price of its 1TB variant is just 89.99$ on its official website.

 In simple words, the Adata Ultimate SU720 is definitely a good choice if you are tight on a budget but you want a good SATA SSD from a named brand.
 It comes with SLC caching which is a feature that no other SSD in this price range will offer to you.